zhenry9/ullr/docs/use.rst

-In this way it is possible to access a device such as a GPS receiver from multiple remote computers, as well as the computer the device is actually connected to.
-It would also be possible to connect multiple GPS receivers (or sports timing devices) to one piece of software as if they were a single device.
+In this way it is possible to access a device such as a GPS receiver from multiple remote computers, as well as the computer the device is actually plugged into.
+It is also possible to connecte multiple devices to one piece of software as if they were a single device.

 Once Ullr is configured and running (see :ref:`Configuration`) it is not necessary to use the web interface.
 It is sufficient to just run your target